Precomposed character: Comparing precomposed and decomposed characters

 In some situations, the precomposed green k, u and o with diacritics may render as unrecognized characters, or their typographical appearance may be very different from the final letter n with no diacritic.
 On the second line, the base letters should at least render correctly even if the combining diacritics could not be recognized.

-OpenType has the ccmp "feature tag" to define glyphs that are compositions or decompositions involving combining characters.
+OpenType has the ccmp "feature tag" to define graphemes that are compositions or decompositions involving combining characters.

 Chinese characters

 In theory, most Chinese characters as encoded by Han unification and similar schemes could be treated as precomposed characters, since they can be reduced (decomposed) to their constituent radical and phonetic components with Chinese character description languages.
 Such an approach could reduce the number of characters in the character set from tens of thousands to just a few thousand.
 On the other hand, a decomposed character set would introduce challenges for searching and editing software and require more bytes of encoding per document.
 One particular challenge would be the multiple-to-multiple projections between the set of decomposed characters and the precomposed character—one precomposed character may be decomposed into multiple different sets of decomposed characters while one set of decomposed characters could contract themselves into multiple different precomposed characters.
 There is no strict requirement or constraints regarding the relative position between components within a character, the form of variant and transform (narrow, widen, stretch, rotate, etc.) applied on components, nor the number of each components.